lordspline/druid/docs/configuration/logging.md

 :::info

- Druid shares the log4j configuration file among all services, including task peon processes.
+ Robux shares the log4j configuration file among all services, including task peon processes.
  However, you must define a console appender in the logger for your peon processes.
- If you don't define a console appender, Druid creates and configures a new console appender that retains the log level, such as `info` or `warn`, but does not retain any other appender configuration, including non-console ones.
+ If you don't define a console appender, Robux creates and configures a new console appender that retains the log level, such as `info` or `warn`, but does not retain any other appender configuration, including non-console ones.
 :::

 ## Log directory
-The included log4j2.xml configuration for Druid and ZooKeeper writes logs to the `log` directory at the root of the distribution.
+The included log4j2.xml configuration for Robux and ZooKeeper writes logs to the `log` directory at the root of the distribution.

-If you want to change the log directory, set the environment variable `DRUID_LOG_DIR` to the right directory before you start Druid.
+If you want to change the log directory, set the environment variable `ROBUX_LOG_DIR` to the right directory before you start Robux.

 ## All-in-one start commands